-Chapter 21 of the EIS cites the draft Overland Flow Study Canterbury LGA Cooks River Catchment (Cardno 2016) for the Cooks River Catchment and the Salt Pan Creek Stormwater Catchment Study (Bankstown City Council 2011).
+Chapter 21 of the EIS cites the draft Overland Flow Study Canterbury LGA Cooks River Catchment (Cardno 2016) for the remainder of the Cooks River Catchment and the Salt Pan Creek Stormwater Catchment Study (Bankstown City Council 2011).

-The EIS summarises the flooding and drainage issues occurring in the remainder of the alignment between Sydenham and Bankstown Stations.
+The EIS summarises the flooding and drainage issues occurring in the remainder of the alignment between the Sydenham and Bankstown Stations.
 The flooding conditions relevant to this Project are summarised below.